“If You Know It, You Can Teach It”

 Being a Math wizard doesn’t make one a Math teacher.

-Having a perfect accent and an impeccable grammar in English doesn’t make one an English teacher.
+Having a perfect accent and impeccable grammar in English doesn’t make one an English teacher.

 Teaching is more than “mastery of the subject matter.”
-One may have an accumulation of knowledge or may possess a special skill but it is not a guarantee that he could effectively consummate a transfer of that knowledge and skill to a recipient – the LEARNER.
+One may have an accumulation of knowledge or may possess a special skill.
+Still, it is not a guarantee that he could effectively consummate a transfer of that knowledge and skill to a recipient – the LEARNER.
 Knowing one thing” is different from “knowing how to teach what you know.”

 If teaching is an iceberg, “mastery of the subject matter” is just the tip.
-We can even say that it’s just the tip of half of the iceberg for teaching is just one side of the coin we call Education, the other side being learning.
+We can even say that it’s just the tip of half of the iceberg, for teaching is just one side of the coin we call Education, the other being learning.

 To say that “If you know it, you can teach it!” is tantamount to saying that just about anybody who knows something could be a teacher.

-Being a teacher entails not just knowing “what to teach” but more importantly “how to teach it.”
-It does not follow that when you are good at Math then you can teach Math.
-It is difficult to assume that when you know a language you can teach that language.
+Being a teacher entails not just knowing “what to teach” but, more importantly, “how to teach it.”
+It does not follow that when you are good at Math, you can teach it.
+It is difficult to assume that you can teach a language when you know it.
 Being knowledgeable and skillful in one area is just one cornerstone of effective teaching.
 Learning is not yet in that equation.

 Becoming a teacher is a tedious process.
-“Knowing what to teach” and “knowing how to teach it” are merely the icing of a multi-layered function of a teacher.
-While mastering a certain field of specialization a would-be teacher also need to study the nature of the learner.
-While memorizing the “A to Z” and the “one to infinity” of a subject anybody who wishes to embrace the vocation (or call it profession) must understand the intricacies of the learning process.
+“Knowing what to teach” and “knowing how to teach it” is merely the icing of a multi-layered function of a teacher.
+While mastering a certain field of specialization, a would-be teacher also needs to study the nature of the learner.
+While memorizing the “A to Z” and the “one to infinity” of a subject, anybody who wishes to embrace the vocation (or call it a profession) must understand the intricacies of the learning process.
 That he should not be concerned only with teaching but also learning.

 Those who think that knowledge and skills in their fields of endeavors are enough to qualify as a teacher must do a lot of thinking.
-Teaching and learning are both grounded on Philosophy, Psychology, Sociology and many other fields of learning.
-There are also principles and strategies one need to learn to effectively deliver teaching and learning.
-There are methods one need to get acquainted with so teaching will not become a matter of “the blind leading the blind.”
+Teaching and learning are grounded in Philosophy, Psychology, Sociology, and many other fields of learning.
+One needs to learn principles and strategies to effectively deliver teaching and learning.
+There are methods one needs to get acquainted with so teaching will not become a matter of “the blind leading the blind.”

 If one has no time and resources to enroll in a crash course for teachers, there are books on teaching and learning that can be read.
-Available on-line are vast quantity of materials that can also be downloaded.
+Available online are vast quantities of materials that can also be downloaded.
 The only problem with this scheme is that there will be no actual practice teaching and training in the preparation of lesson plans and learning modules.